sunandakommula/contrail-controller/specs/contrail-E2-VRS.md

 When two clients are connected in Peerbook, the VRS system automatically does several operations that lead to the clients exchanging routing information with each other, such as:
-    -Establish external-BGP sessions with each Peer
+    - Establish external-BGP sessions with each Peer
-    -Generate and configure extensive policies using BGP communities -Apply policies to the routing-instance import/export attachment point -Import and evaluate routes from each Peer
+    - Generate and configure extensive policies using BGP communities
+    - Apply policies to the routing-instance import/export attachment point
+    - Import and evaluate routes from each Peer
-    -Apply rib-group policy to copy routes between local-RIBs -Evaluate and export routes to each Peer
+    - Apply rib-group policy to copy routes between local-RIBs
+    - Evaluate and export routes to each Peer

 ![Image of Segmentation](images/contrail-e2-vrs-connection.png)